BuriXon-code/Termux-GPS-tracker/README.md

 ## Compatibility ...

-The script for proper operation requires installed and configured Termux: API together with the TEMRUX-UPA package, Bash package, locomotive access, installed SOX and JQ package.
+The script for proper operation requires installed and configured Termux:API together with the termux-api package, Bash package, access to location, installed sox and jq package.

 ![screenshot](/img2.jpg)